val-beresneva/GitDocs/src/snapshotting/add.md

 will be silently ignored.
 The git add command can be used to add ignored files with the `-f` (force) option.

+There are other alternative ways to add content to a commit.
+To check them, you can refer to git-commit[1].

 ## OPTIONS
 `<pathspec>…`
 Files to add content from.